guomy0611/annotation-as-search/aas_client/gui/README.md

     $ python3 __init__.py -p 8080 --host_to_connect localhost -c config.json

 Attention!
-The __init__.py has to be started from the same directory it is contained in, if you want to download your annotated sentences That's still a bug that hasn't been fixed yet.
+The `__init__.py` has to be started from the same directory it is contained in, if you want to download your annotated sentences.
+That's still a bug that hasn't been fixed yet.
 The current situation is as following:
-As of now the internal structure of the webclient does not permit to download a file from another location than the static folder of the webclient.
+As of now the internal structure of the webclient does not permit downloading a file from another location than the static folder of the webclient.

 Please note that during the annotation the webclient will save a few files on the